islamibr29/islamibr/README.md

 ## 📖 About Me

 I'm a curious soul on an extraordinary journey through the realms of technology and innovation.
-As a junior Electronics and Communication Engineering student at the University of Alexandria, I'm driven by the passion to create and explore the endless possibilities of the digital universe.
+As an Electronics and Communication Engineering student at the University of Alexandria, I'm driven by the passion to create and explore the endless possibilities of the digital universe.

 ## ✨ Quests & Creations